Deep Learning, Computer Vision, and Image Processing

 - Active Learning Based Scalable Representations for Event Understanding in Video (AL) is founded by the Office of Naval Research (ONR).
 In this project I serve as Sr. Researcher and develop activity and event representations and detectors using relational and par-wise analytics.
 In particular, I devise pair-wise groupings for activity and event representation.
 The activities and events of interest include car collisions, surveillance (e.g., people in outdoor scenarios such as parking lots and indoor scenarios such as warehouses).

 - Figure of Merit (FOM) is a project founded by NavAir.
-In this project I serve as Sr. Researcher and develop multimodal methods for cross modality data analytics, object detection, scene analysis, and validation.
+In this project I support the project’s Principal Investigator as Sr. Researcher and develop multimodal methods for cross modality data analytics, object detection, scene analysis, and validation.

 - Smart Distributed Multimodal Sensor Networks.
 In this project I server as the principal investigator and main inventor.
 I use affordable and low-power sensors and systems to design and deploy smart sensor networks for robust and ubiquitous activity and event analysis and logging.